 In the example above, the ordering of the source subscriptions is important.

-Package Manager looks in the order of the subscriptions.
-First it will look for
+ggplot2 is requested, RSPM looks in the order of the subscriptions.

-dev-pkgs-src.
-Since ggplot2 is in the set of bleeding edge
+ggplot2is in the set of bleeding edge packages, RSPM finds

-whether the package came from cran or an alternative source in the package page
+- RSPM displays whether the package came from CRAN or an alternative source on the package page for the repository.

-Some organizations only want to give access to an approved list of CRAN packages.
-A curated CRAN source enables administrators to serve the approved list of packages as well as any dependencies, while enabling admins to preview changes, add new packages, and run updates.
+Organizations may only want to grant access to an approved list of CRAN packages.
+A curated CRAN source enables administrators to serve the approved list of packages as well as any dependencies while enabling admins to preview changes, add new packages, and run updates.

 Create a file containing one package name per line.
 For example,